 Under the match process, during the first half of their senior year, medical students apply for positions at residency programs, then interview with program directors, faculty and residents.
 In February, students submit their list of choices in order of preference — at the same time residency program directors submit their rank-ordered lists of preferred candidates — to the National Residency Matching Program headquarters in Washington, D.C.
 A computer matches each student* to the residency program that is highest on the student’s list and that has offered a position to the applicant.
 Residency programs vary in length from three years for general medicine/family practice specialties to eight years for the most specialized of surgeons.

 *To protect our students' privacy, we have chosen not to publish our students’ Match List.

-- Feature story – *University of Arizona College of Medicine - Phoenix Hosts Virtual Match Day Celebration.
+- Feature Story – Seventy-Two Medical Students Matched at the University of Arizona College of Medicine - Phoenix.

 - Photo album.

 - The Differential – Class of 2021 Match Day Special Edition (PDF).

 - Karen Pho.